-- To discuss conservation, management and collaboration, reasonable FSC needs, and options to meet shared interests. - To discuss the addition of trap limits to licence conditions as a measure to address concerns about commercial style vessels and gear being used to harvest crab for FSC purposes. - To encourage First Nation representatives to share any issues or needs pertaining to FSC Crab fishing in their communal areas.
+- To discuss conservation, management and collaboration, reasonable FSC needs, and options to meet shared interests. - To encourage First Nation representatives to share any issues or needs pertaining to FSC Crab fishing in their communal areas.

 The Department has worked to create an environment within the advisory process in which First Nation representatives are welcome to express their concerns and opinions at the table and to establish working mechanisms in conjunction with the other fishing sectors to reduce conflict and mitigate issues.
 The Department will continue to collaborate with First Nations and other fishing sectors on efforts to improve the advisory process.
 Direct bilateral consultation between DFO and individual First Nations is also available upon request.